vinorodrigues/bootstrap-dark/README.md

 ## But that's not enough

-> [The proof of concept pertaining to Bootstrap ends above - but I felt remiss if I did not cover that fact the Bootstrap can only do so much - that there are other considerations to get Bootstrap (or any other UI/UX) to work in dark mode.]
+> *[The proof of concept pertaining to Bootstrap ends above - but I felt remiss if I did not cover that fact the Bootstrap can only do so much - that there are other considerations to get Bootstrap (or any other UI/UX) to work in dark mode.]*

 Having a dark mode enabled stylesheet is not magically going to make your website *"dark mode enabled"*.
-That fact is this that true dark mode does not stop at the CSS - there are other considerations.
+The fact is this that true dark mode does not stop at the CSS - there are other considerations.

 If you pause for a moment and think about the underlying enabler for this - the CSS media query - its inception was as far back as 1994, was drafted into the W3C in 2001 and only ratified into formal specification in 2012.  *(See the "[Media queries][46]" Wikipedia page.)*  It took the browser vendors and the W3C 18 years to make this a standard.
 Nevertheless, this gave birth to the wonderful philosophies of "[*Responsive Web Design*][47]" *("RWD")* and "*Mobile First*".
 According to Wikipedia - the first demonstration of this technology was publicized by Cameron Adams on 21 September 2004 in his blog entry "[*Resolution dependent layout*][48]".
 If you look back at my dissection of what CSS does for you&sup1; - Geometry, Type Face, & Color - RWD is thinking about and manipulating the web-page Geometry.
 Another fascinating aspect is that mobile browsing surpassed desktop browsing back in [May 2016][49] (according to [StatCounter][50]) - but strangely it's hovered in the 50-55% range since then *(see "[Mobile Vs. Desktop Usage ..][51]")*.